Tashish97/Ashish-Portfolio/README.md

 **IDE       :RStudio,RShiny**

 Problem Statement:
-To make a regressor model by to predict the price of computer as per the specifications given through RShiny Interface.
+To make a regressor model to predict the price of computer as per the specifications given through RShiny Interface.
 This data can be used for a lot of purposes such as price prediction to exemplify the use of linear regression in Machine Learning.

-**Below is the image of the model when deployed**
+**Below is the image of the deployed model!!**

 ![](images/PC_price_prediction.jpg)